 Various categories of foreign-born persons who have the right to spend time in the U.S. do NOT have the right to work here as well, unless they have first applied for and received an employment authorization document (EAD), often referred to as a work permit.
 For example, people with a pending application for adjustment of status, temporary protected status, or asylum, spouses and children of J-1, and visa holders, persons granted withholding of removal, and, under some circumstances, students are among the noncitizens who may apply for a U.S. work permit.

 In most cases, applicants must pay a fee for the work permit; though in some, such as adjustment of status cases, the fee is included in the overall green card application fee.

 Even if you are not planning to work, having a work permit can be useful as a piece of photo identification.
 You can use it to get a Social Security card and a driver’s license.

-Questions 15 - 16: These can be difficult questions -- you will need to scan through the USCIS instructions to Form I-765 until you find your eligibility category.
-If, for example, you are applying for adjustment of status, you would page through the form until you see the are an “Adjustment Applicant,” and the Question 16:category "(c)(9)."
-Or, your category might be "F-1 Student Seeking Off-Campus Employment Due to Severe Economic Hardship," in which case you would enter those words in Question 15 and (c)(3)(iii).”
+Question 16: This will be the most difficult question -- you will need to scan through pages 1–7 of the USCIS instructions to Form I-765 until you find your eligibility category.
+If, for example, you are applying for adjustment of status, you would be in category "(c)(9)."
+Or, your category might be "F-1 Student Seeking Off-Campus Employment Due to Severe Economic Hardship," in which case you would enter “(c)(3)(iii).”
 You’ll notice three sets of open parentheses for you to fill in—if your category has only two letter/numbers (like (c)(9)), start by filling in the parentheses on the far left, and leave the parentheses on the far right blank.
 If you need help determining your category, consult with an immigration lawyer.